descope/node-sdk/README.md

 ### OAuth

-Users can authenticate using their social logins, using the OAuth protocol.
+Users can authenticate using their social logins, via the OAuth protocol.
 Configure your OAuth settings on the [Descope console](https://app.descope.com/settings/authentication/social).
-To start a flow call:
+To start an OAuth flow call:

 ```typescript
 // Choose an oauth provider out of the supported providers